-Here’s the text in question for today.
-Rather than start with the “easier” and less significant texts, I figured I’d just go for the jugular here and go big.
+Here’s the text in question.
 This is the single most “problematic” text for those that see a valid place for women in the ordained leadership offices of the Church.
-The text is 1 Timothy 2:8-14:
+The text is 1 Timothy 2:8-14 (ESV):

 8 I desire then that in every place the men should pray, lifting holy hands without anger or quarreling; 9 likewise also that women should adorn themselves in respectable apparel, with modesty and self-control, not with braided hair and gold or pearls or costly attire, 10 but with what is proper for women who profess godliness—with good works.
 11 Let a woman learn quietly with all submissiveness.
 12 I do not permit a woman to teach or to exercise authority over a man; rather, she is to remain quiet.
 13 For Adam was formed first, then Eve; 14 and Adam was not deceived, but the woman was deceived and became a transgressor.
 15 Yet she will be saved through childbearing—if they continue in faith and love and holiness, with self-control.

 v.11, “quietly”: most modern translations put this as “silence”.
 The ESV here gets it closer to the accurate translation.
 Everywhere else in the Bible this word refers to a quiet environment or peaceable presence.
 This makes sense as Paul just told the men to stop fighting and speaking up during the service (v.8) so (as implied by this verse) the women, who have been staying clam, can learn in a place that is peaceful and not distracting.
 This word is about the environment in which women are learning, not the demeanor of those women.